-The Department of Psychiatry seeks a Medical Training Coordinatorto perform as an integral team member of the education division and provide support in administering large and complex clinical training programs and all related educational activities for the department, including the Psychiatry Core Clerkship, the Psychiatry Residency Program, and experiential learners (premed/preclinical medical students) rotating with the department.
+The Department of Psychiatry is seeking a Medical Training Coordinator to perform as an integral team member of the education division and provide support in administering large and complex clinical training programs and all related educational activities for the department, including the Psychiatry Core Clerkship, the Psychiatry Residency Program, and experiential learners (premed/preclinical medical students) rotating with the department.

 First line of communication for students and residents regarding logistical matters.
 Provide support via email and telephone.